 It aims to develop in students the skills of textual analysis and the understanding that texts, both literary and non-literary, can be seen as autonomous yet simultaneously related to culturally determined reading practices.
 This course is centrally concerned with the ways in which meaning is generated by the meeting between texts and the contexts within which they exist.
 The ability to undertake detailed critical analysis of texts is crucial in all parts of the course.
 “Text” in this subject covers the widest range of oral, written, and visual material present in society, and the skill of understanding and interpreting visual images is an important aspect of this course.

 The course is divided in three different areas of study: Readers, writers and texts – Time and space – intertextuality.
 The final examination consists of two written papers in which students must respond to unseen texts and write a comparative essay on the literary texts studied.
-There is an individual oral examination towards the end of the course.
+There is an Individual Oral examination which takes place at a designated time during the course of the two years of study.
 Higher Level students must also produce a written assignment based on material studied.

 Students wishing to follow the Language and Literature course in Modern Greek will have been in the Greek Native Language class throughout the Senior School and will have passed the GAT level Γ1 exam.